When Seeking Financial Advice

 "Receiving sound financial advice can be a real asset, but before you decide to follow it - be sure to ask some important questions." - Steven Tambone

 First, financial service professionals are generally compensated in one of two ways; through sales commissions or through fees - sometimes both.
-If you receive financial advice from an individual to buy a particular product (i.e., annuities, insurance products) and they stand to receive any sales commission if you follow that advice - they are operating in sales mode and their role with you is primarily that of a salesperson - regardless of their title (i.e., financial adviser or financial consultant).
+If you receive financial advice from an individual to buy a particular product (i.e., annuities, insurance products) and they stand to receive any sales commission if you follow that advice - they are operating in sales mode, and their role with you is primarily that of a salesperson - regardless of their title (i.e., financial adviser or financial consultant).
 If you receive advice from an individual who is compensated solely by a fee - they are operating in advisory mode and their role with you is that of an adviser.
 So why is it important to make this distinction?
 Because the manner in which a financial services professional gets paid can have a bearing on the advice you receive.

 A salesperson (registered representatives) receives a commission when you buy the product they are recommending - so they stand to gain something if you follow their advice.
-This can (at times) create a conflict of interest.
+This can (at times) creates a conflict of interest.
 For example some products pay higher commissions than others, so the interest in receiving a larger payout may influence the recommendation.
 This does not necessarily mean that all salespeople are influenced in this way, nor does it mean that you're going to receive bad advice - but it does mean you need to ask a few questions.
 Always ask the person if they will be receiving a commission, and if so, how much it will be.
 If the pay-out sounds significant - ask if other alternatives were considered and why they believe their recommendation is in your best interest.
 An unwillingness to answer your questions, or vague responses should be considered a red flag.

-An advisor (investment adviser/investment adviser representative) who is compensated solely by a fee (often referred to as a fee-only adviser) generally provides ongoing advice under some preexisting contract with their clients and does not receive a commission.
+An advisor (investment adviser/investment adviser representative) compensated solely by a fee (often referred to as a fee-only adviser) generally provides ongoing advice under some preexisting contract with their clients and does not receive a commission.
 In this case, there should not be any monetary incentive for the adviser to recommend one product over another, and in this respect - no conflict of interest.
 If you're considering working with a fee-only adviser - make sure you ask about the fee.

 Financial services professionals are also required to abide by certain standards while serving their clients.
 Individuals operating in advisory mode (fee-only investment adviser/investment adviser representative) are held to a fiduciary standard by law.
 This means they are required to act solely in your best interest at all times - their interests should never come before yours.